 His ability to touch audiences through his films is a credit to his commitment to understanding humanity.
 The work has an emotional quality that can both frighten and pull you in, playing off the darkest chasms of the human condition.

-Mike’s story is inspirational, to say the least.
+Mike's story is inspirational, to say the least.
 I also love the aesthetics of his work and his ability to produce INSANE sizzle reels (Proof of Concept) for films he wants to pitch.
-Check out some of his work below.

 He also has a bit of cult status for directing a Punisher Fan FIlm that Marvel shut down.
 You can find out more about that project here.
 From his near death experience and his sizzle reels to his shorts and commercial work, Mike Pecci has a ton to talk about and we get into it for this episode.
 Oh did I mention he also hosts a killer podcast called “In Love with the Process Podcast?”
 I'll be a guest on his show very soon.